-In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information ("RSI").
-The budgetary comparison schedule is included as RSI for the General Fund.
+In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information ("RSI") and other supplementary information ("OSI").
+The budgetary comparison schedule is included as RSI for the General Fund and a schedule of long-term debt service requirements is included as OSI.